GRV96/commitfetch/README.md

 instance.
 The representations are strings returned by function `repr`.
 Each line in the file must be a `Commit` representation.
 Empty lines are ignored.

+**`read_github_credentials`**

+This generator provides GitHub credentials stored in a text file.
+Each line must consist of a GitHub username and a personal access token (PAT) separated by a colon.
+Whitespaces are allowed before and after the colon.
+Empty lines are ignored.
+Each iteration yields one credential tuple.

+Examples of valid lines in the credential file:

+`MyUsername:ghp_a1b2c3d4e5f6`

+`MyUsername: ghp_a1b2c3d4e5f6`

+`MyUsername : ghp_a1b2c3d4e5f6`

 **`write_commit_reprs`**

 This function writes the representations of `Commit` instances in a text file.
 The representations are strings returned by function `repr`.
 Each line of the file is a representation.
-Function `read_commit_reprs` can read this file.
+Generator `read_commit_reprs` can read this file.

 ### Dependencies